Skip to main content

 To split an array into key-value pairs in a bash script, you can use a combination of a for loop and parameter expansion.
 Here is an example of the syntax:

-array=(apple=red banana=yellow orange=orange) for item in "${array[@]}" do IFS== read -r key value <<< "$item" echo "Key: $key, Value: $value" done |
+array=(apple=red banana=yellow orange=orange) for item in "${array[@]}" do IFS== read -r key value <<< "$item" echo "Key: $key, Value: $value" done

 How to split an array into smaller arrays in bash script?

-In this script, the original array is split into two smaller arrays (array1
+Splitting the original array into smaller arrays

 What is the ideal approach to breaking an array into groups in bash script?